 The RISC ISA (love or hate it, you have to live with the alphabet soup of electronic technology; RISC stands for Reduced Instruction Set Computer and ISA for Instruction Set Architecture) uses simplified instructions requiring fewer cycles to execute in opposition to the CISC (Complex Instruction Set Computer) ISA where the richer set of complex instructions can take many cycles to complete.
 As one would expect, the demarcation between CISC and RISC architectures is not very clear.
 MIPS, SPARC, PowerPC and ARM are well-known families of processors that implement the RISC architecture, while the venerable Intel 8080 and its current x64 successors are in the CISC camp.

 RISC-V, pronounced risk-5 and not as in "Hôtel Georges Vé" (see Les Bonbons de Jacques Brel, that's an obscure reference that would mean something only to those that remember French songs of the 1960s), is a relatively recent open standard ISA started at the University of California, Berkeley in 2010.
 The fact that it is open distinguishes it from the ARM ISA.
 The GigaDevice introduced its GD32V system in 2019 just as the RISC-V ISA was frozen to allow hardware and software development to proceed.
 I find it a bit confusing, but it looks like the MCU core, named Bumblebee, was designed by or in cooperation with Nuclei System Technology another Chinese entity.
-Looking at press releases, it seems that Chinese companies such as GigaDevice are if not embracing RISC-V at least hedging their bets by testing the technology because of the absence of royalties whereas ARM is definitely not free.
+Looking at press releases, it seems that Chinese companies such as GigaDevice are, if not embracing RISC-V, at least hedging their bets by testing the technology because of the absence of royalties whereas ARM is definitely not free.
 Furthermore, being open source RISC-V cannot be subjected to export controls by the US government which seems to have happened in the case of ARM.
-However, things are not so simple as ARM "is (partly) Chinese" and there are two competing RISC-V consortium in China and the MIPS OPEN Initiative making the MIPS ISA freely available is rolled out and ARM is reacting.
+However, things are not so simple: ARM "is (partly) Chinese", there are two competing RISC-V consortium in China, the MIPS OPEN Initiative making the MIPS ISA freely available is being rolled out, and ARM is reacting.
 All this is fascinating, but not germane to my purpose.